Skip to Content

 How do community property laws apply to committed intimate relationships?

 Washington is a community property state.
 The basic precepts of community property law are simple: All property and debt acquired during a marriage in Washington is presumed to be community property and debt and will be equitably divided between the parties by the court if the marriage ends.
-Additionally, each party’s separate property is before the court for allocation to ensure that both parties receive a fair settlement after a divorce.
+Additionally, each party’s separate property is allocated before the court to ensure that both parties receive a fair settlement after a divorce.

 Unlike in a dissolution of marriage case, however, the court cannot divide any separate property of the parties when a meretricious relationship ends; it is only permitted to divide “community-like” property and debt.
 Your attorney can help you characterize your property as separate or “community-like.”